ilonafan/mvitv2/README.md

   Task T-SNE\
 ```

-Then you can run the script in "visualization" folder to visualiza them in 2d or 3D via t-SNE.
+Then you can run the [tsne.ipynb](slowfast/script/tsne.ipynb) to visualiza them in 2d or 3D via t-SNE.